liufengting/FTPickerView/README.md

 ## Cocoapods

-* add the following line to you podFile
+* add the following line to you podFile，then `pod update`

 ```
    pod 'FTPickerView', '~> 0.1.1'